BCarnaval/dvmc-impurity-solver/samples/02_CPT_2x2/README.md

-This directory contains a direct application of the dVMC software usage to compute the ground state of a small 2x2 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the Fermi surface of the system by calling PyQCM library.
+This directory contains a direct application of the dVMC software usage to compute the ground state of a small 2x2 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the cluster spectral function of the system by calling PyQCM library.

 ## Content

 - `model_2x2.py`: Defines the lattice model using PyQCM library instances.

-- `fermi_surface.py`: Uses PyQCM dVMC interface to find the groundstate then CPT method to output the Fermi surface.
+- `cluster_spectral.py`: Uses PyQCM dVMC interface to find the groundstate then CPT method to output the cluster spectral function.

 - `params`: Global dVMC solver input parameter file.